Apply for the Master of Ophthalmology (MOphth)Apply Now

 - does not meet the criteria for the award of the degree, and should be rejected without right of submission.

-- Amendments (regulation 4(d)(ii)) and revisions (regulation 4(d)(iii)) shall be completed by a specified date to be determined by the Head of the Department of Medical and Surgical Sciences.
+- Amendments (regulation 4(d)(ii)) and revisions (regulation 4(d)(iii)) shall be completed by a specified date to be determined by the Head of the Department of Medicine.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.